 What’s in the bog water?

 Whilst on the road, in classrooms and communities, The Living Bog is often asked about the colour of water coming from, or near a bog, and if it’s safe to drink that water.
-The yellowy-brown water is a familiar sight to anyone from the midlands (or indeed the uplands), and some of our rivers are sometimes coloured.
+The yellowish-brown colour of bog water is a familiar sight to anyone from the midlands (or indeed the uplands), and some of our rivers are sometimes coloured.
 What causes the colour?
 Dissolved Organic Matter, or DOM.

-“Water discharged from the bogs contains Dissolved Organic Matter (DOM).
-DOM is principally composed of natural acids and proteins that are stable in the bog environment, and are responsible for the characteristic yellow brown colour of bog water.
-Generally DOM is stable, and the organic nitrogen, carbon and phosphorous compounds are not immediately available as plant nutrients, hence DOM is not considered as a water pollutant in its own right.
-Ecologically DOM provides a substrate for bacteria and once in a receiving water course can also acts as a natural sunscreen, reducing the depth that UV light penetrates through the water column, protecting communities of decomposers (bacteria and protozoans) responsible for a streams ability to attenuate pollutants.
+Ecologically, DOM provides a substrate for bacteria and once in a receiving water course can also acts as a natural sunscreen, reducing the depth that UV light penetrates through the water column, protecting communities of decomposers (bacteria and protozoans) that provide a streams capacity to attenuate pollutants.

 Tri-halo methanes (THM’s) are formed by a reaction between chlorine and organic compounds (principally DOM).
 THM’s are thought to be carcinogens as there is epidemiological evidence that prolonged exposure to THM’s leads to elevated rates of some stomach cancers.
 As DOM is dissolved in the bog water it cannot be removed from water via filtration or coagulation /flocculation, which are the traditional primary stages in water treatment.
 Hence treating water with high levels of DOM is expensive.
 Consequently water sources that have high levels of DOM or are highly coloured have been avoided by water supply utilities to avoid the costs of associated with treatment.

 Traditionally water entering a pipeline from a water treatment plant is dosed with chlorine.
-This acts as a disinfectant and is an effective treatment of the main pathogens that cause serious diarrhoeal diseases such as cholera and dysentery.
-It is considered an essential part of the treatment process as the chlorine dose provides a residual disinfection effect as water is in the transmission pipeline, ensuring potable quality at the consumers tap.
+This acts as a disinfectant and is an effective treatment of the main pathogens that cause serious diarrhoeal diseases such as dysentery.
+It is considered an essential part of the treatment process as the chlorine dose provides a residual disinfection effect as water passes through the transmission pipeline, ensuring potable quality at the consumers tap.

 THM’s are not formed naturally in concentrations that would impact human health under natural conditions.
 They are part of a wider group of compounds collectively known as Chlorine by-products (CBP’s).
 There are maximum acceptable concentration limits set by the EC Drinking Water Directive for THM’s and CBP’s, and compliance monitoring is undertaken routinely by the EPA.
-Hence the occurrence of DOM in a peatland catchment is only likely to be a health risk if there is a water abstraction point downstream of the bog.
-This is highly unlikely as no sensible utility would abstract surface water from a source with high DOM concentrations, it would be cheaper to pump it from a borehole.
-Drinking bog water without treatment will not result in death by cancer from THM’s over a course of years.
-You are more likely to die in a couple of days from bloody diarrhoea.
+Hence the occurrence of DOM in a peatland catchment is only likely representing a risk to human health if there is a water abstraction point downstream of the bog.
+This is unlikely as water utilities would not abstract surface water from a source with high DOM concentrations, it would be cheaper to pump it from a borehole.
+Drinking bog water without treatment will would likely cause acute diarrheal disease.

 From the above it can be concluded that restoring the bogs will have the following net benefits to the ecological status of the receiving water courses: